 The AWARE acronym is a cognitive-behavioural technique that can be used to manage anxiety symptoms.
 The acronym stands for:

-W – Watch the anxiety: Once you have accepted the anxiety, the next step is to observe it.
-Pay attention to how it feels in your body, what thoughts are associated with it, and what triggers it.
-It can be useful to take a step back and view the anxiety as an outside observer.
+W—Watch the anxiety: Once you have accepted it, the next step is to observe it.
+Please pay attention to how it feels in your body, what thoughts are associated with it, and what triggers it.
+It can be helpful to take a step back and view the anxiety as an outside observer.

 A – Act with the anxiety: While it may be tempting to avoid situations that trigger anxiety, it’s important to face them instead.
 By gradually exposing yourself to the things that make you anxious, you can build up your tolerance and reduce your anxiety over time.

-R – Repeat the steps: Managing anxiety is an ongoing process, so it’s important to repeat the steps of the AWARE acronym regularly and try to integrate them into your daily life.
-Over time, you will develop greater awareness of your anxiety and learn how to manage it more effectively.
+R—Repeat the steps: Managing anxiety is an ongoing process, so it’s essential to repeat the steps of the AWARE acronym regularly and try to integrate them into your daily life.
+Over time, you will develop greater awareness of your anxiety and learn to manage it more effectively.

 E – End: Finally, remember that anxiety is a temporary state that will pass.
-Even if it feels overwhelming at the moment, remind yourself that it will eventually subside.
+Even if it feels overwhelming, remind yourself that it will eventually subside.
 Focus on positive self-talk and reassuring thoughts to help you cope.

 Practical Exercises for Each ‘AWARE’ Step

 - Accept and Acknowledge: Journal your feelings without judgment.
-This can help in externalizing the anxiety and viewing it objectively.
+This can help you externalize your anxiety and view it objectively.

 - Watch: Try deep breathing exercises.
 Focus on your breath and see how the anxiety changes with each inhalation and exhalation.